tikv/pd/docs/development-workflow.md

 ```

 ### Create your feature branch

-Before making code changes, make sure you create a separate branch for these changes
+Before making code changes, make sure you create a separate branch for these changes.

 ```
 $ git checkout -b my-feature
 ```

 ### Test pd server changes

-After your code changes, make sure
+After your code changes, make sure that you have:

-- To add test cases for the new code.
+- Added test cases for the new code.
-- To run `make test`.
+- Run `make test`.

 ### Commit changes

 After verification, commit your changes.

 ```